areffarhadi/Whisper_fine_tuning_ASR/README.md

 ## Auxilary files

-The required packages are listed in the "requirements.txt" file and you can easily install all of them using: pip install -r requirements.txt
+The required packages are listed in the "requirements.txt" file and you can easily install all of them using:
+`pip install -r requirements.txt`

 It would be better to make a new Python environment using `python3 -m venv myenv` , after that, activate the venv using `source myvenv/bin/activate` and then install the packages.

-For running on the servers by Slurm, you can use "slurm_run.sh" file.
+To run on the servers by Slurm, you can use the [slurm_run.sh](slurm_run.sh) file.

-The "files_test.csv" and "files_train.csv" are helpful for understanding better.
+The "files_test.csv" and "files_train.csv" help us understand better the required files for testing and training.